Teacher Certification

 • You will receive excellent training that applies to multiple career sectors

 Get the process started today!
-Reach out to hr@impactps.org or City-U Enrollment Advisor Steve Brown
+Reach out to hr@impactps.org to get started!

 Further Aid Options

-In addition to receiving $10,500 from Impact over the course of 3 years, you may also be eligible to receive the following aid:
+In addition to receiving up to $3500 from Impact yearly, you may also be eligible to receive the following aid:

 State Aid